-Most Christians assume they automatically qualify to escape the Great Tribulation by an automatic pretrib rapture.
-But if that’s so, then who are the Christians who the Antichrist beheads?
-Find out why God’s end times escape plan will require something few Christians have: sacrifice and faith.
+Most Christians assume they automatically qualify to escape the Great Tribulation by a "pretrib rapture."
+But if that’s so, then who are the believers that the Antichrist beheads?
+Find out why God’s end-times escape plan will require something few Christians have: sacrifice and faith.
 Learn how to fix that, be ready for the end times and escape it with God’s help.

 This article came about because a reader asked me to explain the mysterious beheading of saints in the Great Tribulation: